MadhanVilwaRoyan/pearson-mui-theme/example/public/docs/buttons/PrimaryButtons.md

 ### Primary Buttons
-Use variant as "contained" and color as "primary" to render the Primary Button as per Person UX Specs.
+Use variant as "outlined" and color as "primary" to render the Primary Button as per Person UX Specs.